dbednarski/desafios/crawlers/README.md

 ## Installation

 First, go to the root directory of the package.
-Now you must to choose if you will install RedditCrowlers only for your user, or in entire system.
+Now you must to choose if you will install RedditCrawlers only for your user or in entire system.
 In case of the fist option, run:

 ```
 $ python setup.py install --user